Check out our Facebook Page

 More info here

-It is anticipated that Covid may increase again (though case numbers are still high) and along with a likely increase in seasonal flu, could cause more problems again.
-It is certainly recommended to keep your immunity up, especially in view of the changing variants and also most important to get your flu jab.
+It is anticipated that Covid may increase again (though case numbers are still moderately high).
+It is certainly recommended to keep your immunity up, especially in view of the changing variants.

 Here is information about local vaccination sites.

-The Surgery remains Fully Open Circulating virus levels are still high, with two current variants being more easily transmitted, so please come to the surgery only if you have an appointment or have been asked to and use Patchs - or phone- to request any admin or clinical help.
+It is still around and we have patients still becoming unwell and sometimes needing hospital care, so please come to the surgery only if you have an appointment or have been asked to and use Patchs - or phone- to request any admin or clinical help.
 We see everyone who needs a F2F appointment but many things can be dealt with more efficiently by other means and we use Patchs to help us offer you the best option.

 If attending the surgery, it is still advisable to continue precautions such as wearing a properly fitted face mask and using hand sanitiser when entering.
 We still need to protect vulnerable patient attending the surgery.
 You should have had your booster vaccine to protect yourself, your family and others.